Sathyanagaraj03/youtube_data_harvesting/readme.md

     - Set up a MySQL database and ensure it is running.

 5. **Configure Application:**
-    - Copy the `config.sample.ini` file and rename it to `config.ini`.
-    - Update the `config.ini` file with your Google API credentials and MySQL connection details.
+    - Update the  your Google API credentials and MySQL connection details.

 6. **Run the Application:**
     ```